James Holmes (mass murderer): Trial

 On July 9, Samour asked Holmes if he would testify in court, and advised him of his right to do so.
 Holmes chose not to testify.

 On July 10, the defense showed two videos of Holmes' behavior in his jail cell.
-One video showed him running and slamming his head against the wall before sitting down, while the other showed him tethered to a bed while naked, attempting to cover his head with a blanket and then a sheet.
+One video showed him running and slamming his head against the wall before sitting down while the other showed him tethered to a bed while naked, attempting to cover his head with a blanket and then a sheet.
 Afterward, they rested their case.

 On July 14, closing statements were made; jury deliberations began on July 15 and continued into July 16.

 Verdict and sentencing

 On July 16, after deliberating for over twelve hours, the jurors found Holmes guilty on all twenty-four counts of first-degree murder, 140 counts of attempted first-degree murder, one count of possessing explosives, and a sentence enhancement of a crime of violence.
 They began deciding his sentence on July 22.
 The court expected the sentencing phase to last for one month.
 Holmes declined to make an allocution statement.
 On July 23, the jury ruled that Holmes acted in a cruel manner, was lying in wait, and ambushed his victims during the shooting, which constituted aggravating factors.
 The jurors decided that Holmes did not intend to kill children when he opened fire.

 On July 27, Holmes's sister testified that her brother became withdrawn from the family after they moved from Salinas to San Diego during his early teenage years.
-On July 28, Holmes' father pleaded for his son's life, stating that he is severely mentally ill and does not deserve to die, regardless of his crimes.
+On July 28, Holmes' father pleaded for his son's life, stating that he is severely mentally ill and did not deserve to die, regardless of his crimes.
 He displayed photos of camping trips and family vacations with Holmes to the jury.
 On July 30, Holmes' lawyers made a final appeal to the jurors, urging them to consider mental illness in his sentencing, despite their rejection of the insanity defense used in the trial.
 The appeal for clemency was rejected on August 3, based on mitigating factors such as mental illness not outweighing aggravating factors such as the number of casualties in the massacre.

 On August 7, Holmes was sentenced to life in prison without the possibility of parole after jurors failed to unanimously agree on a death sentence.
 One juror was opposed to sentencing Holmes to death due to his mental health issues, while two other jurors were uncertain.
 Formal sentencing began on August 24 and ended on August 26.
 On August 26, Samour formally sentenced Holmes to 12 consecutive life sentences without the possibility of parole for the murder charges, and an additional 3,318 years for the attempted murder and explosives possession charges.
-In imposing the sentence, Samour stated for the record that it was "the intention of the court that the defendant never sets foot in free society again," and added that "the defendant deserves no sympathy."
+In imposing the sentence, Samour stated for the record that it was "the intention of the court that the defendant never sets foot in free society again", and added that "the defendant deserves no sympathy."